 Avoid contact with any chemicals which could affect the performance of the product.
 If contact occurs or is suspected then discard the product immediately.
-If used in a marine environment thoroughly rinse in clean cold water and dry after each use.
+If used in a marine environment thoroughly rinse in clean 5.
+Handles: metal checks as above, grips are intact cold water and dry after each use.